EnriqueSanVic/SatelliteMapFinder/README.md

 ![Icon Image](https://github.com/EnriqueSanVic/SatelliteMapFinder/blob/main/doc/demo%20images/icon.PNG?style=centerme)

-It searches the area by geographic coordinates and a period in time of 30 days to receive image information if any.
+It searches the area by geographic coordinates and a period in time of 30 days to receive image information if exist.
 It works with the Nasa Earth API.

 Screenshots